Curtiss A-8

 The Curtiss A-8 was a low-wing monoplane ground-attack aircraft built by the United States company Curtiss Aeroplane and Motor Company, designed in response to a 1929 United States Army Air Corps requirement for an attack aircraft to replace the A-3 Falcon.
-The Model 59 "Shrike" was designated XA-8 (the "Shrike" nickname was not officially adopted).
+The Model 59 "Shrike" was designated XA-8.

 Development

 The XA-8 won a competition against the General Aviation/Fokker XA-7, after which 13 service test aircraft were ordered (five as YA-8s and eight as Y1A-8s).
 After the completion of testing, 11 of these aircraft were redesignated A-8.

 The A-8 was the first Curtiss machine of all-metal low-wing monoplane configuration with advanced features such as automatic leading edge slats and trailing-edge flaps.